owncloud/ocis/services/proxy/README.md

 2. Though usually not necessary, a database name and a database table can be configured for event stores if the event store supports this.
 Generally not applicable for stores of type `in-memory`.
 These settings are blank by default which means that the standard settings of the configured store apply.
 3. The proxy service can be scaled if not using `in-memory` stores and the stores are configured identically over all instances.
 4. When using `redis-sentinel`, the Redis master to use is configured via `PROXY_OIDC_USERINFO_CACHE_NODES` in the form of `<sentinel-host>:<sentinel-port>/<redis-master>` like `10.10.0.200:26379/mymaster`.

+## Special Settings

+When using the ocis IDP service instead of an external IDP:

+-   Use the environment variable `OCIS_URL` to define how ocis can be accessed, mandatory use `https` as protocol for the URL.
+-   If no reverse proxy is set up, the `PROXY_TLS` environment variable **must** be set to `true` because the embedded `libreConnect` shipped with the IDP service has a hard check if the connection is on TLS and uses the HTTPS protocol.
+If this mismatches, an error will be logged and no connection from the client can be established.
+-   `PROXY_TLS` **can** be set to `false` if a reverse proxy is used and the OCIS_URL is terminated at the reverse proxy.
+When setting to `false`, the communication between the reverse proxy and ocis is not secured.
+If set to `true`, you must provide certificates.